Bernardo-MG/cookiecutter-python-library/README.rst

 Features
 --------

+Projects created with this template come with the following features:

 - Travis configuration file
 - Customized setup.py module to minimize configuration, and using tox for the tests
+- Docs using `Sphinx`_ and the `Sphinx Docs Theme`_
 - Prepared to run tests through tox
 - Prepared to run tests on Python 2.6, 2.7, 3.2, 3.3, 3.4
 - Prepared to run tests on pypy and pypy 3